Subaru recalls about 5,000 cars with Takata air bag inflators

-DETROIT Subaru of America said it is recalling about 5,000 older model cars with passenger-side air bag inflators made by Takata Corp (7312.T) that may rupture and break into metal fragments that could harm passengers, the automaker and U.S. safety regulators said on Tuesday.
+DETROIT Aug 5 Subaru of America said it is recalling about 5,000 older model cars with passenger-side air bag inflators made by Takata Corp that may rupture and break into metal fragments that could harm passengers, the automaker and U.S. safety regulators said on Tuesday.

 A Subaru of America spokesman said the company has not found defective air bag inflators in any of its vehicles in the area involved in the recall and is not aware of any injuries related to this issue.